 Brexit could threaten nature laws

-While the UK government has committed to retaining EU legislation in the immediate-term, it’s not a given that they would continue with the nature laws in the long-term if we were outside the EU.
+While the UK government has take steps to keep EU legislation working in the UK in the immediate-term, it’s not a given that they will continue with the nature laws in the long-term outside the EU.

 In the past the UK’s environmental record was weak.
 We’d often only take action once damage had already happened, rather than taking measures to prevent harm.
 The UK has a poor track record of putting nature first.